rhaberkorn/tmk7637/README.md

 It apparently draws too much power which will result in MCU crashes.
 Perhaps this might work when using an externally powered USB hub.
-You can however attach a bare relay breakout board (without solenoid) to get some clicky feedback - but it's nowhere as load as even a small dedicated solenoid.
+You can however attach a bare relay breakout board (without solenoid) to get some clicky feedback - but it's nowhere as loud as even a small dedicated solenoid.
 Some of these breakout boards are LOW-active, so you might have to tweak the code and invert the use of PB3 (solenoid trigger).